Zchristian955/Causality-Inference-Challenge/README.md

 ```

  ## Content folder github
- ### data :\
+ ### data :
- This folderr contains all the dataset used and obtainined using the process of data preprocessing and feacture extraction.
+ This folder contains all the dataset used and obtainined using the process of data preprocessing and feacture extraction.
+  - ``DVC``:  was perform for remote storage and data versioning.
  You can extract the data from[ kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data).
  Features in the data are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 Attribute Information: